 It’s February 2, Groundhog Day, the halfway point of winter.

 This isn’t an easy month—or an easy season—for many of us.
-To beat back the gloom, today we’re sharing the things—big or small—that are saving us right now.
+In order to beat back the gloom, today we’re sharing the things—big or small—that are saving us right now.

 Once when Taylor was invited to speak at a gathering, her host told her simply, “Tell us what is saving your life right now.”
 She says it’s too good a question not to revisit from time to time.